JAAR91/weatherapp/README.md

 # Weather App

-This project includes a weather app that allows you to get the current weather conditions of the city you type on the search box.
-The project includes:

-- DOM Manipulation with JavaScript
-- Webpack
-- Use of JavaScript functions and loops
+A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with JavaScript.

 ## Live Server
 - No live version due to api key sucurity